mbbroberg/mbbroberg.github.io/_drafts/2018-09-02-how-i-todoist.md

 Todoist is a freemium application I have consistently used for a few years now.
 Before that, I had been switching between an endless supply of options.
 But before we get into the tool, there's a more important question of the routine.

-## My productivity routine
+## My productivity practice

 Before I found my flow, I spent everyday looking at tasks with a sense of wide-eyed overwhelm.
 What will I tackle next?
 A "quick win" or do I "swallow the toad" by starting with something challenging?
 Most importantly, I never felt confident saying "no" to a request, because I couldn't quite say what I was going to work on instead and I didn't know when I could potentially help them.

 It all started to make sense when I found a framework that helped me effectively limit my work.
+That's made up of a practice more than a software system, which seems to make all the difference.
+No todo task manager will help you define how you spend your time.
+It will, at best, offer a way to manage the work gracefully.

+1-3-5 strategy

+### My productivity routine